actswartz/dlr/Lab-03-Using-Variables.md

     ```bash
     ansible-playbook -i inventory configure_system.yml
     ```
+    *As with the hostname playbook, ensure the `xmltodict` Python package is installed so Juniper NETCONF tasks can run successfully.*
 2. You can verify these settings by running `show run | include ntp` (on Cisco/Arista) or `show configuration system ntp` (on Juniper) using an ad-hoc command or by SSHing in.

     ```bash